Unaccompanied Minors and children flying alone

-No. Make sure the child's reservation is on a nonstop flight or a flight that makes a stop but does not require a change of planes.
-This will be indicated by a single flight number.
-Southwest does not allow Unaccompanied Minors to travel on connecting flights, including those connecting with other airline partners.
+No, we don’t allow Unaccompanied Minors to travel on connecting flights.
+Make sure the child's reservation is on a nonstop flight or a flight that makes a stop but does not require a change of planes.

-When you arrive at the airport, check in at the ticket counter in the main lobby of the airport to:
+When you arrive at the airport, you must check in at the ticket counter in the main lobby of the airport to:

 - Provide the required Unaccompanied Minor documentation